TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 `NET_PACKET_GC_LOSSLESS = 0x5b`
 `NET_PACKET_GC_LOSSY = 0x5c`

+The `public key hash` is a `jenkins_one_at_a_time_hash` of the recipient's permanent public encryption key for `HANDSHAKE_REQUEST` and `HANDSHAKE_RESPONSE` packets, or their public session key for all other packet types.
+This hash is used to identify the group that a message is intended for.
+Hash collitions with other groups must be handled upon creation of any key used as a group identifier.

-The `chat id hash` is a `jenkins_one_at_a_time_hash` of the group's chat ID.
-This is used to identify which group a particular message is intended for.
-The `sender public encryption key` is used to identify the peer who sent the packet, and the `nonce` is used for decryption.
+The sender's `public encryption key` is used to identify the peer who sent the packet, and the `nonce` is used for decryption.

 The encrypted header for lossless and lossy packets contains between 0 and 8 bytes of empty padding, which is used to mitigate certain types of cryptography attacks.
 The `group packet identifier` is used to identify the type of group packet, and the `message id` is a unique packet identifier which is used for the lossless UDP implementation.